quicwg/base-drafts/draft-ietf-quic-recovery.md

 Some networks may exhibit higher degrees of packet reordering, causing a sender to detect spurious losses.
-Additionally, packet reordering could be more common with QUIC than TCP, because network elements that could observe and fix the order of reordered TCP packets cannot do that for QUIC.
-Algorithms that increase the reordering threshold after spuriously detecting losses, such as RACK
-{{?RACK}}, have proven to be useful in TCP and are expected to at least as useful in QUIC.
+Additionally, packet reordering could be more common with QUIC than TCP, because network elements that could observe and reorder out-of-order TCP packets cannot do that for QUIC, because packet numbers are encrypted.
+Algorithms that increase the reordering threshold after spuriously detecting losses, such as RACK {{?RACK}}, have proven to be useful in TCP and are expected to be at least as useful in QUIC.

 ### Time Threshold {#time-threshold}